TomasTillmann/design-patterns-notes/notes.md

  * define new interface Prototype (or IClonable) and define method Clone()
  * make X implement Prototype
  * imlement Clone()
+ *
+  ## Other use
+ * got some object x from some library and the library doesn't want client to have access to it's class (cannot call new X());
+ * Library hence makes x implement Prototype, so client can make copy of x
+ * eg Unity has fabrics, cannot call new Fabric(), client just makes copy of it (bullets, troops, npcs, ... )
  ## How to implement Clone()
  ```c#
  class X {